Indiana University School of Medicine: Expansion

 Following the opening of Van Nuys, all medical instruction was moved to Indianapolis.
 Due to a projected shortage of American physicians in the early 1960s, some state politicians called for a second medical school.
 Rather than face competition, IU proposed the creation of a statewide medical school system under its control.
 IUSM ceased its consolidatory efforts in Indianapolis and instead looked for partners throughout the state to expand medical education; the first two years of medical education resumed at Bloomington as well.
 In 1968, IUSM found its first partners: the University of Notre Dame in South Bend and its old rival, Purdue in West Lafayette.
 Pilot programs were established at each campus, and about a dozen students at both Notre Dame and Purdue were allowed to complete the first two years at their regional campuses before transferring to Indianapolis.
 In 1971, the state legislature accepted IU's proposal and established a statewide system for medical education, and five other first-year training sites were added throughout the state by 1981 at IU Northwest in Gary, Indiana University–Purdue University Fort Wayne, (Note: IPFW split into two separate institutions on July 1, 2018.
 The school's academic programs in health sciences were taken over by Indiana University under the identity of Indiana University Fort Wayne.
 The athletic program and all other academic programs were assumed by the Purdue University system as Purdue University Fort Wayne.)
 Ball State University in Muncie, Indiana State University in Terre Haute, and at a joint venture of the University of Evansville and the Evansville campus of Indiana State.
 (Note: ISU-E became the University of Southern Indiana on April 16, 1985, when it was granted autonomy by the state legislature.)
 By 1990 all regional campuses were able to provide the first two years of education before transfer to Indianapolis (prior to this only Bloomington, South Bend, and West Lafayette provided the first two years).
 Faced with another call for more physicians in the early 2000s, all campuses offered full four-year programs by 2014, allowing students to complete their degrees at a regional campus without transfer to Indianapolis.

 In 2009, IUSM and IU Health opened Fairbanks Hall along the Indiana Central Canal, a six-story office and clinical studies building.
 Nearby is IU Health's Goodman Hall neuroscience center, which opened in 2012, that houses IUSM's Stark Neurosciences Research Institute.

 On October 19, 2022, IUSM broke ground to create a new, $230 million medical education and research building in Indianapolis expected to open November 2024.
 It will be connected via a skybridge to IU Health's new $4.3 billion flagship facility, a consolidation of University and Methodist hospitals, that itself is planned to open in 2027.

+Leadership

+Dr. Jay Hess served as Dean for a decade, beginning in 2013, and will step down in July 2026.
+Hess will be replaced by orthopedic surgeon-scientist Dr. Scott Boden.